 Here is an argument about Brexit that took place in the Comments Section of an article in the Financial Times, which is presented here in tabular form.

-The interesting side of this argument is that "Side B" (starting from #2), according to himself, is a barrister with two degrees in law, who worked as a professional and in-house, in a financial institution as a lawyer.
-And he have even translated ECJ decisions for the Foreign Office.
+The interesting side of this argument is that “Side B” (starting from #2), according to himself, is a barrister with two degrees in law, who worked as a professional and in‐house, in a financial institution as a lawyer.
+And he has even translated ECJ decisions for the Foreign Office.
 And he also happened to be an elected politician and is connected with economics (banking, consulting and funds management).

 His manner of argument and way of thinking sheds light on why even simple things in the world of politics become “very complex”.